San Francisco City FC: Supporters

 The supporters of SF City are known collectively as "El Lado Norte" or "The Northsiders," as they gather in the north stand at Kezar Stadium during matches.
 In addition to standing, singing, chanting, waving flags, and displaying tifos during matches, Northsiders frequently gather to socialize, attend or watch away matches, and perform community service.
 The Northsiders took Supporters Group of the Year honors at USL League Two's Golden Scarf Awards in 2019, and propelled SF City to the title in the league's Fan-Voted Season in 2020.
 2025 saw the formation of two additional supporter groups, Kezar Union (for younger fans) and Fault Line Offenders.
+In 2026, the three groups united under the name La Bahía de Frisco.